bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

                 1. The device identifier is the part of the new section header that comes before (external, physical) (for example /dev/disk2).

-        3. Put Ubuntu on the SETUP 1 BOOT USB.
+        3. Put Ubuntu on the SETUP 1 BOOT USB:
             1. First, unmount the usb
                <pre>
                $ diskutil unmountDisk <span class="primary">USB-device-identifier-here</span>